-There are no cemeteries, historical-cultural monuments, churches, Environment mosques near the project that need to be removed or will be impacted due to the construction activities.
-The population of the project area is approximately 750 Capita (about 150 families).
-The suggested area of the compact water unit and the water network will be on state land, where no land or property expropriation will be necessary and is free from encroachers or squatters.
-There are no minorities in terms of their ethnic / religious / Sociolinguistic minorities.
-All the areas around the sites remain clear of any economic settlement or economic use and are ready for construction works, no Aspects interference is registered from the local community which is eager for the works to be completed.
-It is important to mention that during the construction of the compact water unit, it is not expected to cause restriction of access or livelihood impacts.
-Some of the population have a formal education level equivalent to middle school.
-However, some of them operate small businesses or work as farmers and they have only a few years of basic education.
-LEGISLATION & POLICIES The applicable national legislation is as follows: The Law for the Protection and Improvement of Environment No. 27, 2009; ▶ Public Health Law No. 89 of 1981, amended by Resolution No.54 of 2001: ➤ Law No.3,1997 regarding to Environment protection National & ➤ Instructions No. 2 of 2014 on Environmental Protection from Municipal Waste; Local ➤ Law No. 2 of 2001 on Conservation of Water Resources.
-Legislation ➤ Instructions no. 3 of 2015 on Hazardous Waste Management; and World Law No. 6 of 1988 concerning the National Commission for Occupational Hygiene and Safety; Bank ➤ Instructions No. 12 of the year 2016: Occupational Health and Policies that Safety; Apply to the ➤ Labor Law No. 37 of 2015; Project Law no. 89 of the year 1981, amended by Decree No.54 of 2001: Public Health: Law No. 41 for the year of 2015: Noise Protection and Control; ➤ Public Roads Law No. 35 of 2002; > Instructions No.3 of 2012: National Emissions' Determinants for Activities and Businesses by the Ministry of Health and
+Hydrogeolog y Conditions Ecology Conditions concentration of air pollutants is low.
+Air pollutants in the villages are caused mainly from movement of vehicles and trucks.
+Therefore, the ambient air quality is expected to be within the WHO ambient air quality standards (Annex3).
+Currently, there is no traffic congestion and consequently the existed noise level is within the normal levels.
+Flooding of the area near the project has not been reported in the past years.
+The depth of ground water in the area ranges of about 20 meters.
+The project areas does not contain any globally important habitats or ecosystems.
+There are no Nature Reserves or other legally protected areas in the vicinity of the project or in a close proximity.
+Heritage Environment There are no sites of historical or cultural importance in the area.
+There are no cemeteries, historical-cultural monuments, churches, mosques near the project that need to be removed or will be impacted due to the rehabilitation activities.
+Socio- economic Aspects The population of these projects area is approximately 5603.
+The suggested areas of the roads will be on state land, where no land or property expropriation will be necessary and is free from encroachers or squatters.
+All the areas around the sites remain clear of any settlement or economic use and are ready for construction works, no interference is registered from the local community which is eager for the works to be completed.
+It is important to mention that during the construction of the road, it is not expected to cause restriction of access or livelihood impacts.
+Some of the population have a degree or equivalent to Bachelor level, and some have equivalent to middle school., some of them operating small businesses and they have only a few years of basic education.
+LEGISLATION & PO National & Local Legislation and World Bank Policies that Apply to the Project The applicable national legislation is as follows: The Law for the Protection and Improvement of Environment No. 27, 2009; Public Health Law No. 89 of 1981, amended by Resolution No.54 of 2001; Law No.3,1997 regarding to Environment protection Instructions No. 2 of 2014 on Environmental Protection from Municipal Waste; Law No. 2 of 2001 on Conservation of Water Resources.
+Instructions no. 3 of 2015 on Hazardous Waste Management; Law No. 6 of 1988 concerning the National Commission for Occupational Hygiene and Safety; Instructions No. 12 of the year 2016: Occupational Health and

-Environment;
+Safety;